 | Common Law Fraud | Varies by state | Discovery rule may apply |

-The “discovery rule” may extend these deadlines in some cases, as the statute of limitations may not begin running until the fraud was discovered or reasonably should have been discovered.
-For most FTX victims, this date would be November 2022 when the collapse became public.
-This means time is running out to file certain claims.
+The “discovery rule” may affect some deadlines, as the statute of limitations may not begin running until the fraud was discovered or reasonably should have been discovered.
+For many FTX victims, the public collapse in November 2022 is a key date, meaning some limitations periods may already have expired while others may depend on tolling, claim type, defendant, discovery facts, and repose rules.

 How Gary Varnavides Can Help FTX Victims